ScottyLabs/wdw/backend/index.md

 a user's preferences, do complicated calculations, or store a lot of information, you're going to need a backend.

-Participants in this workshop will learn how to make a simple blog in Flask, a popular Python framework.
+Flask is a popular micro web application framework written in Python.
+Participants in this workshop will first get a brief overview of what backend engineering is before we will learn how to make a simple blog using Flask.
+The workshop will go over templating with Jinja, setting up forms, as well as user registration and login with a database.

 ### How to Attend